 Examples: Sitting in the back pews at church.
-“You don’t understand, I’m shy or depressed or have a bad bladder or children to watch or like watching the others or am saving the front for others.
+“You don’t understand, I’m shy or depressed or have a bad bladder or children to watch or I like watching the others or I am saving the front for others.
 What would you think of this kind of behavior at a ball game or concert?
 You’d think the participants were not into what was happening and did not see it as important.
-It’s not just the attitudes which cause us to sit in the back but also the resistant independent attitudes of not responding when pastors ask us to move up and together.
+It’s not just the attitudes which cause us to sit in the back but also the resistant independent attitudes of not responding when pastors ask us to move up and sit closer together.
 Recently my pastor asked people at a Wednesday meeting to move up and together and, as usual, no one moved!
-Contrary to my shy nature I stood up and said that it was my firm belief that this simple small choice is what is destroying the impact of the church in America.
+Contrary to my shy nature I stood up and said that it was my firm belief that this simple “small choice” is what is destroying the impact of the church in America.
 I was told to shut up and not be so radical.
-(Not by the pastor but by a deacon) I still think that I was right.
+(Not by the pastor but by a deacon).

 People are asked to go calling and one in ten shows up.
-We do better than the liberals at paying tithe but where they are at 2 % we might be at 10 percent.
+We do better than the liberals at paying tithe but where they are at 2 % we might be at 10 percent of people who pay thithe.
 God gets a tithe of his tithe!
-We only smile at those we know and shake hands limply.
+We only smile at those we know and shake hands limply or totally ignore the others.
 We used to get up for Easter sunrise services and now we won’t even get up for Sunday school if it is at 9.
 We are too shy to pray out loud in Sunday school and won’t share what God has been doing in our lives.
+Little?

-In addition to thinking that the loss of my “little” part will make no difference, we fear that if we step out we are little and will stand alone and be destroyed and make no difference.
+In addition to thinking that the loss of my “little” part will make no difference, we fear that if we step out, since I am little I will stand alone and be destroyed and make no difference.
 The whole world saw and admired the one man who stopped a row of Chinese tanks in Tiananmen square those many years ago.
 For God sought for one man to stand in the gap and the city was lost because he found none.
 Ezekiel 22:30

-The good news if how God uses little old you and me if we will stand up.
+The good news is, God uses little old you and me if we will stand up.
 My daughter Cheri has 7 children and very limited time and finances and yet is one of the best known women in the creation movement doing the little she can from her home computer.
-Instead of saying
+TOOL: Instead of saying:

 What can I do?
 Instead: What can I do?